alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 ### Other

+- Of a lore and game perspective make sure to emphasis the need to grow powerful as the world is so hostile that everyone will otherwise perish (❌)
+    - which also means that the individuals who get to powerful gain other flaws which stops them from saving the world (❌)
+- Make items collapsable/hidden for easier navigation (❌)
 - Rework keyword processor logic to use the new json (❌)
 - when referencing abilities, have a small preview of the ability (❌)
 - Cosmic Mutations should maybe be fleshed out more. (❌)